UNICORE-EU/unicore-docs/source/index.rst

    Federating HPC with UNICORE

-* |overview-img| :ref:`unicore-overview` gives an overview of the UNICORE features and the UNICORE architecture
+* |overview-img| :ref:`unicore-overview`
+	gives an overview of the UNICORE features and the UNICORE architecture.

-* |start-img| :ref:`unicore-gettingstarted` shows how to get going quickly
+* |start-img| :ref:`unicore-gettingstarted`
+	shows how to get going quickly.

-* |user-guide-img| :ref:`unicore-howto-singlecluster` covers the steps required to install a minimal set of UNICORE services for a single HPC cluster that is running Slurm
+* |user-guide-img| :ref:`unicore-howto-singlecluster`
+	covers the steps required to install a minimal set of UNICORE services for a single HPC cluster that is running Slurm.

 .. |overview-img| image:: _static/overview.png
-	:height: 32px
+	:height: 24px
 	:align: middle

 .. |start-img| image:: _static/start.png
-	:height: 32px
+	:height: 24px
 	:align: middle

 .. |user-guide-img| image:: _static/user-guide.png
-	:height: 32px
+	:height: 24px
 	:align: middle

 .. toctree::